ceren-turan/DSA210-Project/README.md

 # DSA210-Project
 ## Motivation
-This project aims to examine if public sentiment expressed on social media platforms such as Reddit can anticipate actual market shifts, potentially offering predictive insights for investment decisions.\
+This project aims to examine if public sentiment for cryptocurrencies expressed on Reddit can anticipate actual market shifts, potentially offering predictive insights for investment decisions.\
-The findings of this project will establish whether “wisdom of the crowd” on financial social media measurably affects stock prices, and will uncover patterns that might guide investment strategies.
+The findings of this project will establish whether “wisdom of the crowd” on financial social media measurably affects crypto prices, and will uncover patterns that might guide investment strategies.

 ## Hypotheses
 **Null Hypothesis:** There is no statistically significant relationship between Reddit sentiment about cryptocurrencies and their subsequent stock price movements within a 1-day time frame.\